King County Housing Authority

 King County Housing Authority (KCHA) deploys Microsoft Skype for Business.

 The King County Housing Authority (KCHA) is a national leader in providing innovative and effective housing solutions so that people and communities can prosper.
 Their vision is that all residents of King County, Washington have quality affordable housing.
-KCHA owns and manages almost 3,300 units of subsidized housing for families, the elderly, and disabled people.
+KCHA owns and manages almost 3,300 units of subsidized housing for families and individuals who are disabled or elderly.
 More than 4,500 units of other rental housing are financed through tax credits or tax-exempt bonds.
 Section 8 vouchers also help more than 11,000 households rent affordable private-market housing.
 Combined with supportive services, each year KCHA reaches more than 48,000 people who earn less than the County’s median income.

-- Cerium deployed Skype for Business, Exchange Unified Messaging and Enghouse Interactive Communications Center (EICC) with call recording in KCHA’s newly-centralized campus, but also nineteen remote offices with a mobile workforce.
+- Cerium deployed Skype for Business, Exchange Unified Messaging, and Enghouse Interactive Communications Center (EICC) with call recording in KCHA’s newly-centralized campus and nineteen other remote offices with a mobile workforce.

 - Cerium temporarily integrated the Skype for Business voice environment to each of the legacy 3Com IP-PBXs to minimize disruption to existing call flows throughout the migration.